lupuleasa-core/ValheimVanillaExpanded/README.md

 ---

 I take no credit for any content in this modpack.
-All credit for each mod goes to the original creator.
+All credit for each mod goes to the original creators.

 ---

 ## How to install:

+1. Install Valheim on Steam

-1. Download [r2modman from Thunderstore](https://valheim.thunderstore.io/package/ebkr/r2modman/), open it and select Valheim as the default game
+2. Download [r2modman from Thunderstore](https://valheim.thunderstore.io/package/ebkr/r2modman/), open it and select Valheim as the default game

-2. Create a new profile (or go to "Settings > Profile > Change Profile > New Profile" if are already on one)
+3. Create a new profile (or go to "Settings > Profile > Change Profile > New Profile" if you are already on one)

-3. Go to "Online" and search for "Vanilla Enhanced" and download it
+4. Go to "Online" and search for "Vanilla Enhanced" and download it

-4. Click "Start modded" and enjoy
+5. Click "Start modded" and enjoy

 Optionally: You can backup your world and characters by going to %APPDATA%\..\LocalLow\IronGate\Valheim